 - David M. Blanchett, CFP®, CFA, for his May 2014 paper "Exploring the Retirement Consumption Puzzle."

-The winner of the 2017 award (recognizing a paper published in 2016) will be announced in spring 2017, and will be recognized at FPA Annual Conference, Oct.
-2-4.
+The winner of the 2018 award (recognizing a paper published in 2017) will be announced in spring 2018, and will be presented at FPA Annual Conference, Oct.
+3-5 in Chicago.

 Submit Your Paper Today

-All submissions published in the Journal in 2017 will be considered for the Montgomery-Warschauer Award.
+All submissions published in the Journal in 2018 will be considered for the Montgomery-Warschauer Award.
 You’ll find writing and submission guidelines HERE.
-Submit your original financial planning research to Ana Trujillo.
-As the impact of the work of Wade Pfau, Michael Finke, and Tom Langdon, and David Blanchett demonstrate, there is no better venue through which to influence the way financial planning is practiced and financial planning clients are served, than the Journal of Financial Planning.
+Submit your original financial planning research to Ana Limon.
+As the impact of the work of Wade Pfau, Michael Finke, David Blanchett, Sarah Asebedo and Martin Seay demonstrate, there is no better venue through which to influence the way financial planning is practiced and financial planning clients are served, than the Journal of Financial Planning.